wavefrontHQ/docs/pages/doc/wavefront_monitoring.md

 <!---
 * **Wavefront Service and Proxy Data** provides visibility into your use of the Wavefront service via internal metrics that we collect for you automatically.
 Preconfigured charts monitor the data ingestion rate for points, spans and distributions, the data scan rate, and different proxy metrics.
 * **Wavefront Namespace Usage Explorer** tracks the number of metrics received for the first 3 levels of your metric namespace.
 You can also view the breakdown of histograms, spans and delta counters.
-* **Wavefront Ingestion Policy Explorer** provides a granular breakdown of Wavefront ingestion across your organization by ingestion policies, accounts, sources, and types.
-Use this dashboard to identify who is contributing the most to your Wavefront usage and manage your overall usage.
-You can implement [ingestion policies](ingestion_policies.html) if you see problems in this dashboard.
 * **PPS P95 Usage Dashboard** displays a detailed breakdown of your monthly usage.
 This enables you to take appropriate action when usage reaches around 95% of your target/committed usage.--->

 ### Wavefront Service and Proxy Data Dashboard